MangoInstantMessenger/MangoMessengerAPI/README.md

 ## What is all about

-Mango Messenger is an opensource instant messaging system such that implemented using ASP NET 5 platform as REST API backend along with Angular framework as frontend.
+Mango Messenger is an opensource instant messaging system such that implemented using ASP NET 5 framework as REST API backend along with Angular framework as frontend.
 In general, current project is considered to be a diploma project in order to get bachelor's degree of computer science.
 However, now it is considered to be a just example of ASP .NET Core API implementation using best practices in terms of architecture etc, where it is possible to apply different software